AvivRichman/league-of-legends-dashboard/analysis.md

 &ensp; Metrics Used: KDA Ratio, Death Locations<br />

 &ensp; Parameters Description:<br />
-&ensp; &ensp; Blue points: Where the player died when he got more than 2 KDA at that game.<br />
+&ensp; &ensp; -Blue points: Where the player died when he got more than 2 KDA at that game.<br />
-&ensp; &ensp;  Red points: Where the player died when he got Below than 2 KDA at that game.<br />
+&ensp; &ensp; -Red points: Where the player died when he got Below than 2 KDA at that game.<br />
 ![Death map by KDA](https://github.com/AvivRichman/league-of-legends-dashboard/assets/172200945/27f81ef0-0cdb-406b-ae91-0d9ccc6c4d13)